10 Common Household Items You Should Sell First During A Recession

 Baby gear

 You might be surprised by how much demand there is for used baby gear.
 One explanation for this might be the fact that, as a 2023 survey by Theirworld and Hall & Partners revealed, upwards of 64% of Americans are struggling to pay for childcare and associated services.
 Baby formula is so expensive that many stores now keep it behind glass and locks to evade shoplifters.
-Taking these things into consideration, it only makes sense that some parents feel forced to turn to previously owned baby gear in order to cut costs.
+Taking these things into consideration, it only makes sense that some parents might turn to previously owned baby gear in order to help cut costs.

 Exercise equipment